Can Life Insurance Be Denied After Death?

 2. Misrepresentation on the Application

-Life insurance applications ask detailed questions about your health, habits and lifestyle.
-Insurers use this to assess risk and set your premiums.
-Lie or leave out facts and the insurer can void your policy.
+Life insurance applications ask about your health, habits and lifestyle.
+If you lie, your insurer voids your policy.

 3. Death During the Contestability Period